UniversalDependencies/UD_Vietnamese-TueCL/README.md

 # Summary

-This treebank includes a set of sentences from [OPUS](https://opus.nlpl.eu/), sourced from subtitiles, talks, and educational videos.
+This treebank includes a set of sentences from [OPUS](https://opus.nlpl.eu/), sourced from subtitles, talks, and educational videos.

 # Introduction